Ivey was born in Atlanta, Georgia, the daughter of Mary

 Oz, The Practice, Sex

-Ivey was recently seen in the New York premiere of The Savannah Disputation
+Ivey was recently seen onstage in New York in the Broadway production